microsoft/ApplicationInsights-Python/DESCRIPTION.rst

         # this will send an exception to the Application Insights service
         logging.exception('Code went boom!')

-    # don't forget to flush send all un-sent telemetry
+    # logging shutdown will cause a flush of all un-sent telemetry items
-    handler.flush()
+    # alternatively flush manually via handler.flush()

 **Advanced logging configuration**